pmenta/pmenta/README.md

 #### 🧠  "O conhecimento é a única coisa que ninguém pode tirar de você." 🧠

 - 📍 From Bahia, living in RJ
-- 📓 Studing at Cataline.io bootcamp
+- 📓 Studing at Rocketseat
 - 🔎 I'm looking for a job, in order to acquire knowledge and share everything I've learned until now!

 ### My languages and tools